dongzgh/dongzgh.github.io/_posts/2022-01-01-journaling-daily-activities.md

 ## 2022-01-10

 - [HEXAGONMI](#hexagonmi)
-  - Rolledback to have scripting dialog emulator in Forming Suite
+  - Rolled back to have scripting dialog emulator in Forming Suite
   - Added comments for the bug #31976 related with die face trimming failure
   - Added more system commands to scripting dialog